UCSD-SUMS/public_html_17-18/officers.md

                             President
                         </p>
                         <p>
-                            <em>Mathematics, Minor in Computer Science</em><br>
+                            <em>Mathematics</em><br>
-                            <em>5th Year, Muir College</em>
+                            <em>3rd Year Transfer, Muir</em>
                         </p>
                         <p>
                             Zack joined SUMS to help build a math culture at UCSD and a structured environment for students to pursue extracurricular math.
 His primary goal with SUMS is to form a stable organization that will span many generations of students, and to help students explore and discover the kinds of math that excite and inspire them.
                         </p>
                     </div>
                 </div>